S-cloud-cloud/Video_to_text/README.md

-The ipynb files of the NLP model for hindi and english is provided .
-Results are created in two ways , once by using transformers and pipelines and another method used is by utiliasing whisper AI
+The ipynb files of the NLP model for hindi and english is provided .Video inputs of speech are given for both languages , an audio file is generated which is converted to text.
+Audio to text Results are created in two ways , once by using transformers and pipelines and another method used is by utiliasing whisper AI